Meet Your Local Kidney Expert

 It is important to know that:

 For additional information on Medicare, read Medicare and Chronic Kidney Disease.

-Medigap plans, also known as Medicare supplements, are sold by insurance companies to cover all or part of the 20% “gap” that Medicare does not cover.
-Each state has different plans to choose from, with varying benefits and cost.
+Medigap plans, also known as Medicare supplements, are sold by insurance companies to cover all or part of the 20 percent "gap" that Medicare does not cover.
+Each state has different plans to choose from, with varying benefits and costs.
 People who are at least 65 years old and apply in the first six months of obtaining Medicare cannot be denied or made to wait for coverage because of kidney disease.
 If you are under 65, some states may allow you to buy Medigap coverage.
-Contact your state’s Department of Insurance or call 1-800-MEDICARE to learn which plans are available and if you are eligible.
+Contact your state's Department of Insurance or call 1-800-MEDICARE to learn which plans are available and if you are eligible.

 Medicaid is a state-funded medical assistance program that is based on financial need.
 You may qualify for Medicaid if you are 65 or older, are disabled, have dependent children, or have little income or savings.
 Programs vary from state to state and year to year.

 Medicaid covers services such as hospital charges and doctor fees.
 Your state may also have a program to help people with kidney disease pay for dialysis, medications and transportation.
 Speak with your social worker or state medical assistance office to determine what options are available to you.

 The Department of Veterans Affairs (VA) may offer enrolled veterans a medical benefits package that can provide a full range of preventive outpatient and inpatient services within the VA healthcare system.
 Veterans have a choice of dialyzing in hospitals, rather than at dialysis facilities where the VA may not cover the full cost.
 The VA may also be able to provide assistance with your prescription drugs.
 To learn more about what benefits you may qualify for, contact 1-877-222-VETS (8387) or visit www.va.gov/healtheligibility.

 More information about Insurance & Financial Management Support